ibm-cloud-docs/dns/ro-migration.md

 {: faq}
 {: support}

 Yes, you can choose to be migrated to Tucows’ retail domain platform, Hover.
-You must contact [IBM Cloud Support](https://cloud.ibm.com/unifiedsupport/supportcenter) before 1 October 2021.
+Contact [IBM Cloud Support](https://cloud.ibm.com/unifiedsupport/supportcenter) before 1 October 2021.

 #### Are all my brand settings carried over from the ResellOne reseller account?
 {: #are-brand-settings-carried-over}